300-year-old luxury retailer Fortnum & Mason gets 20% more customers with Spree Commerce site

 “Our aim was to create the best digital representation of Fortnum & Mason, representing the brand in the best way possible and ensuring we have a range customers enjoy and buy into,” – Zia Zareem-Slade, head of customer experience at Fortnum and Mason

-The renowned store in London’s Piccadilly completely replaced its existing e-commerce platform, opting for an open-source solution.
+The renowned store in London’s Piccadilly completely replaced its existing ecommerce platform, opting for an open-source solution.
 Deploying such a platform might seem quite daring for one of the oldest luxury shops in the world, however, it has proved nothing but a big success ever since.

-“It will pay back in less than two years’ time – and you do not hear of many e-commerce projects doing that” Zia Zareem-Slade
+“It will pay back in less than two years’ time – and you do not hear of many ecommerce projects doing that” Zia Zareem-Slade

-Fortnum & Mason and Spree
+Fortnum & Mason and Spree Commerce

 Designed and developed in just eight months, the new, responsive website was built with tools for continuous deployment like Circle CI and Ansible integrated into Slack.
-This means any member of the project team, technical or non-technical, can turn on regular new features and updates.
+This means any member of the project team, technical or non-technical, could turn on regular new features and updates.

 Since its rollout, mobile visits improved 77% YOY, and mobile conversion increased 57% YOY.
 During its first week alone, conversion improved +14% YOY and the average order value increased by 5% YOY.
 One year after the implementation of the new Spree based website, total sales went up +30% YOY and calls to the customer service centre dropped by 28%.